miltonbolonha/blog/next-boilerplate/content/posts/get-lightning-fast-internet-for-californians-over-50-don-t-miss-out.md

 ---
-title: "Get Lightning-Fast Internet For Californians Over 50: Don’t Miss Out!"
+title: "{{state}} Seniors Over 50: Get Lightning-Fast Internet For Cheap With These Deals"
 date: 2024-03-12 14:51:00
 author: Modern Tips
 adsTerms: See Internet Plans by Zip Code, Internet Services Only for Seniors,